 Vote Forward Overview for Letter Recipients

-Vote Forward is a nonprofit organization dedicated to empowering grassroots volunteers, wherever they may be, to encourage voters to vote.
+Vote Forward is a nonprofit organization dedicated to empowering grassroots volunteers, wherever they may be, to encourage fellow citizens to vote.

 Vote Forward volunteers encourage fellow citizens to participate in our democracy by writing and sending letters at their own expense.
-A diverse community of more than 150,000 volunteers from all over the country has written letters in 2020.
+A diverse community of hundreds of thousands of volunteers from all over the country has written millions of letters to voters since 2018.

 Vote Forward letter templates are nonpartisan, simply encouraging the recipient to vote and providing important election information.
 Each letter template includes a unique code that letter recipients can use to opt out of future mailings at https://votefwd.org/opt-out.

-As a 501(c)(4), Vote Forward is permitted to do some political work but each letter uses nonpartisan language and volunteers, regardless of their political leanings, are instructed not to reference candidates or political parties in the personal messages they add to their letters.
-With volunteers writing letters safely from home, Vote Forward cannot monitor each message that volunteers add to their letters, but the instructions and getting started materials disallow partisan language.
+As a 501(c)(4) nonprofit, Vote Forward is permitted to do some political work, but all of our letter templates use nonpartisan language and volunteers, regardless of their political leanings, are instructed not to reference candidates or political parties in the personal messages they write.
+Although Vote Forward cannot monitor every message each volunteer writes, our instructions and guidelines firmly disallow partisan language.

 Vote Forward works to ensure that voter addresses are as accurate as possible.
 We receive regular voter roll updates, which include updated mailing addresses when voters update their voter registrations.
-Even with these updates, we know that voter rolls are imperfect, and that some letters will arrive at a voter’s former address.
-Even if a letter finds its way into the hands of someone other than the intended recipient, the underlying message of encouraging eligible voters to vote is still valid.
+Even with these updates, we know that voter rolls are imperfect, and letters may sometimes arrive at an out-of-date or incorrect address.

-In 2020, Vote Forward volunteers wrote and mailed 15 million letters to encourage more Americans to vote.
 We believe our democracy depends on everyone participating.
-And even if recipients are not pleased to receive a letter from a volunteer encouraging them to vote, we do hope they exercised their right to vote this election year.
+And even if recipients are not pleased to receive a letter from a volunteer encouraging them to vote, we do hope they exercise their right to vote in all upcoming elections.